How to Measure a Boot Shaft: 3 Ways

 Learn some common measurements

-If you fail to measure the boot, you can approximate the length of the boot shaft by observing the style of the boot.
+If you fail to measure the boot, you can approximate the length by observing the style of the boot.

 • For size 8.5 women’s boots: